 Via our Resources Page

-there is a menu showing more of our travel websites covering holidays and tours of Cyprus, India, Cambodia, Thailand, Myanmar (Burma), Vietnam, Canary Islands and The Algarve.
-Also our many topics about England - walks on national trails and paths, 100s of church and wild flower photos, items about canals and rivers and The Thames Path.
+there is a menu showing more of our travel websites covering holidays and tours of Cyprus and India.
+Also our many topics about England - walks on national trails and paths, 100s of British wild flower photos, items about canals and rivers and The Thames Path.

 GPS fixes to calibrate a map - using wgs84

 Agnontas - Limnonari Beach road junction N39°05'04" E023°42'24"

 Skopelos's Highest point - Firemen's Hut on Delfi N39°08'42" E023°40'12"